 Fielding, Annabel, editor.
 Famous Defamation Suits from Britain and France.
 Revised ed., vol. 7, Subpoena Press, 2001.

-For more information about citing volumes, see the section on number.
+For more information about citing volumes, see the page on containers.

 Lively, William.
 The Spanish Comedy.
 1598.
 Edited by Karen Sondheim, Oxbridge UP, 2014.